 YOU’RE IN A HURRY

 If you can’t wait for agents or editors to get back to you, you’re not committed to writing a good book.
-(I promise I know how agonizing the wait can be.)
+(I promise I know how agonizing the wait can be.
+Learn my strategy to improve your odds here.)
 Speed might be an argument for certain time-sensitive non-fiction, but not a novel.
 Have you ever noticed that after an author has a runaway best seller, their next book stinks?
 Everyone’s making so much money they push the writer into rushing the next book, which inevitably lands in bookstores half baked.
 Even with a support team and a lot of experience, it’s near impossible to pull off a rushed book.
 If you do it yourself in a mad dash, you don’t stand a chance.
 No matter how you publish, take the time to do it well.

 YOU THINK IT'S A SHORTCUT TO A BOOK DEAL